Anxiety Counseling – Grand Rapids

 Understanding Anxiety & How Anxiety Therapy Fits In

-Anxiety is a condition that plagues many people yet goes unnoticed.
-People who worry excessively, are constantly tense, restless, have trouble concentrating and have feelings of dread about the future often suffer from Generalized Anxiety.
-Sometimes people have physical symptoms that go along with or are experienced instead of excessive worry such as pounding heart, sweating, shortness of breath, shakiness, headaches, muscle tension and insomnia.
-When physical symptoms such as dizziness, feeling like you may pass out, feelings like you are going to die or are crazy flood you, you may be suffering from panic disorder or a specific panic attack.
+Anxiety is a common condition that plagues many people yet goes primarily unnoticed.
+People who are constantly tense, worry excessively, have trouble concentrating, restless, and have feelings of worry about the future, often suffer from generalized feelings of anxiety.
+Sometimes people have physical symptoms that are experienced in tandem with excessive worry such as sweating, pounding heart, shakiness, shortness of breath, muscle tension, insomnia, and headaches.
+When physical symptoms such as feelings like you are going to die, feeling like you may pass out, dizziness, or feelings that you are crazy, you may be suffering from an anxiety-induced panic disorder or a specific panic attack.

-When you first visit a psychotherapist he or she will often refer you back to your family physician or consult with him or her to rule out underlying physical conditions such as, hyperthyroidism, chronic obstructive pulmonary disease, asthma and hypothyroidism.
-This consultation or referral is often necessary to prevent wasted time paddling the canoe up the river when anxiety is complicated or caused by a physical condition.
-At times both the physical and psychological tracks can be addressed together.
+When you first visit a Sollars & Associates anxiety therapist in Grand Rapids he or she will often refer you back to your family physician or consult with them to help rule out any underlying physical conditions such as, chronic obstructive pulmonary disease, hyperthyroidism, hypothyroidism, and asthma.
+This first consultation with an anxiety therapist and referral to a primary physician is often necessary to prevent wasted time when anxiety is complicated or potentially caused by a physical condition.
+At times both the psychological and physical tracks can be addressed together.

-Sollars and Associates in Grand Rapids has many practitioners able to design an effective treatment plan and counseling relationship to help those in need achieve relief from their anxiety.
+Sollars and Associates in Grand Rapids have many practitioners able to design an effective treatment plan and counseling relationship to help those in need to achieve relief from their anxiety.